lubeda/EspHoMaTriXv2/README.md

 ## Attention

+### EspHoMaTriX 2023.8.0

+A lot of users asked for special behavior, e.g. display date but no time or vice versa.
+Display nothing at all e.g. during night.
+I like to implement a lot of the requestes but ist hard to keep the known default behaviour.
+In this version i will provide a yaml mit the default behaviour but there will be less hardcoded by me, instead you have your freedom to do  all in your YAML.

+### esphome 2023.7.0

 Some updates of esphome will interfere with EspHoMaTriXv2, like the update of esphome to 2023.7.0.
 It made a change to all YAML files neccessary.

 You have to add this to your YAML